Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

         - **name** = Name will be the module name, sanitized to be a K8s identifier.
         - **image** = `settings.image`
         - **env** = env will contain some predefined settings for all modules, then:
-            - Add all environment variables from `env` section in module spec
+            - Add all environment variables from `env` section in module spec.
-            - Add all environment variables from `settings.createOptions.Env`
+            - Add all environment variables from `settings.createOptions.Env`.
         - **securityContext**
-            - privileged = Derived from `settings.createOptions.HostConfig.Privileged`
+            - privileged = Derived from `settings.createOptions.HostConfig.Privileged`.
         - **volumeMounts** = There are 4 sources to volume mounts.
             - bind mounts from `settings.createOptions.HostConfig.Binds` in format "host path:target path[:readwrite mode]".
               *This is not recommended for Edge on K8s.*
-                - Name = Sanitized host path
+                - Name = Sanitized host path.
-                - MountPath = target path
+                - MountPath = target path.
-                - readOnlyProperty = readwrite mode if set, default is false
+                - readOnlyProperty = readwrite mode if set, default is false.
             - bind mounts from `settings.createOptions.HostConfig.Mounts`
               *This is not recommended for Edge on K8s.*
                 - Name = mount.Source
                 - MountPath = mount.Target
-                - readOnlyProperty = readwrite mode if set, default is false
+                - readOnlyProperty = readwrite mode if set, default is false.
             - volume mounts from `settings.createOptions.HostConfig.Mounts`
                 - Name = mount.Source
                 - MountPath = mount.Target
-                - readOnlyProperty = readwrite mode if set, default is false
+                - readOnlyProperty = readwrite mode if set, default is false.
             - volume mounts from `settings.k8s-extensions.volumes[*].volumeMounts`.
 Placed in spec as provided.
 - **imagePullSecrets**